 Avoid being caught off guard by unexpected patient agenda items.

-Pre-visit planning reduces the chance the team will be caught off guard by a patient's unexpected agenda item.
-For example, if the patient indicates on a pre-appointment questionnaire that the main purpose of his or her visit is to get help with insomnia, it is less likely the physician will get to the end of the appointment only to learn that the patient's main concern, difficulty sleeping, had not yet surfaced.
+Pre-visit planning reduces the chance a patient's unexpected agenda item will catch the team off guard.
+For example, suppose the patient indicates on a pre-appointment questionnaire that the main purpose of his or her visit is to get help with insomnia.
+In that case, it is less likely the physician will get to the end of the appointment only to learn that the patient's primary concern had not yet surfaced.

-Seek to close potential gaps in patient care both during and before the face-to-face appointment.
+Seek to close potential gaps in patient care before the face-to-face appointment.

 Pre-visit planning provides an opportunity to close gaps in a patient's care.
-During visit prep, for example, the nurse or MA determines if a patient is due for any immunizations or a colon cancer screening.
-Using established protocols, the nurse can close these types of gaps before the physician portion of the visit begins.
+During visit prep, for example, the nurse or medical assistant determines if a patient is due for immunizations or a colon cancer screening.
+Using established protocols, the nurse can close these gaps before the physician portion of the visit begins.

 Take a long view: schedule several planned care appointments at once.